-Industry attitude towards risk needs to change in order for improvements in project execution and delivery to occur.
+Industry attitude towards risk needs to change in order for improvements in project delivery to occur.

 The mindset towards risk in the construction industry is largely conservative.
 This is to be expected considering how dangerous the work can be, and because of how competitive the market is.
 While this means that the UK has cost-conscious contractors who deliver excellent infrastructure at value, it’s resulted in an industry constantly under pressure to seek a margin.
 According to the CFMA, pre-tax net profit for general contractors is between 1.4 and 2.4%.

 The motivations for minimising risk are valid, but it does have the effect of working to hold back innovation and efficiency.
 If the industry begins to be more open to trying new ideas and new methods, the effects will further influence progress in delivering projects more efficiently and boost productivity.

 Here are three ways the construction industry can improve approaches towards risk:

 1. Actively seek innovators during the procurement process

 Infrastructure owners should take fresh approaches to procurement, actively seeking out partners engaged in innovative research who can share ideas and pioneering approaches.

 The built construction sector would benefit to move towards a mindset which is more focused on fostering innovation.
 One example is the take up of 4D BIM Modeling as a construction method.
 4D BIM (construction sequencing) can drastically speed up positive change in the way we design, manage and develop construction projects.

 With the help of 4D BIM, project managers can do their job with higher precision.
 Instead of building programmes as the proposals are unfolded, planners have now the opportunity to form proposals at a much earlier phase in a project.
 BIM systems can also integrate with construction management software, making it easier for construction managers to cost and time-estimate their jobs.